B.S.E., 1997, Duke University

 First Amendment in Schools (Seminar)

 Professor John Inazu’s scholarship focuses on the First Amendment freedoms of speech, assembly, and religion, and related questions of legal and political theory.
 His first book, Liberty’s Refuge: The Forgotten Freedom of Assembly (Yale University Press, 2012), seeks to recover the role of assembly in American political and constitutional thought.
-He is the special editor of a volume on law and theology published in Law and Contemporary Problems.
-Professor Inazu's work is also published or forthcoming in the Cornell Law Review, Southern California Law Review, Minnesota Law Review, Illinois Law Review, William & Mary Law Review, North Carolina Law Review, Hastings Law Journal, and a number of other law reviews and specialty journals.
+His second book, Confident Pluralism: Surviving and Thriving Through Deep Difference, will be published by the University of Chicago Press in 2016.
+Professor Inazu is the special editor of a volume on law and theology published in Law and Contemporary Problems, and his articles have appeared in a number of law reviews and specialty journals.

-Professor Inazu is the chair of the AALS section on law and religion.
-In 2014, he was named the law school’s David M. Becker Professor of the Year.
-In 2014-2015, he will be a Visiting Faculty Fellow at the Institute for Advanced Studies in Culture at the University of Virginia.
-Prior to joining the law faculty, Professor Inazu was a visiting assistant professor at Duke University School of Law and a Royster Fellow at the University of North Carolina at Chapel Hill.
+Professor Inazu was the law school’s 2014 David M. Becker Professor of the Year.
+Prior to joining the law faculty, he was a visiting assistant professor at Duke University School of Law and a Royster Fellow at the University of North Carolina at Chapel Hill.
 He clerked for Judge Roger L. Wollman of the U.S. Court of Appeals for the Eighth Circuit and served for four years as an associate general counsel with the Department of the Air Force at the Pentagon.